aryndavis/aryndavis.github.io/index.md

-## Welcome to Aryn's Personal Website!

-Hello!
+### Hello!
 My name is Aryn Davis and I am a current senior at Columbia Univeristy studying Computer Science and Sociology.